What is You have a ZEUS virus?

 Click the Chrome menu icon (at the top right corner of Google Chrome), select "Tools" and click "Extensions".
 Locate all recently-installed suspicious browser add-ons, select these entries and click the trash can icon.

-If you continue to have problems with removal of the you have a zeus virus , reset your Google Chrome browser settings.
+If you continue to have problems with removal of the zeus virus scam, reset your Google Chrome browser settings.
 Click the Chrome menu icon (at the top right corner of Google Chrome) and select Tools.
 From the opened menu, select Extensions.
 In the opened window, select Settings (at the left corner of the screen).
 Scroll down to the bottom of the screen.
 Click the Show advanced settings… link.

 After scrolling to the bottom of the screen, click the Reset (Restore settings to their original defaults) button.